abudaan/vega-specs/README.md

     .run();
 ```

+To render separate specs that can listen to each other's signals I use [vega-multi-view](https://github.com/abudaan/vega-multi-view).

 ## Specs as JSON

 I have added functionality to print the object as JSON to a new browser tab to allow you to open and save the spec as separate `.vg.json` file: